ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Top Lifetime Value Customers:**
   - Helena Holý (Czech Republic) leads with **$49.62** lifetime revenue.
   - Richard Cunningham (USA) and Luis Rojas (Chile) follow closely, with **$47.62** and **$46.62** respectively.
-  - USA-based customers dominate the top 20 list — a clear signal of a strong North American customer base.
+  - USA-based customers dominate the top 20 list.
+This is a clear signal of a strong North American customer base.

 - **Market Revenue Distribution:**
-  - **USA** leads with $523.06 (22.46%) — Making `USA` our primary revenue driver.
+  - **USA** leads with $523.06 (22.46%), Making `USA` our primary revenue driver.
   - **Canada:** follows with $303.96 (13.05%) and **France** is our third biggest market with $195.10 (8.38%).
   - The top 5 countries(`USA`, `Canada`, `France`, `Brazil` and `Germany`) contribute **58.77% of the total revenue**.
 This highlights a **concentrated market opportunity**.
   - **Long-tail countries** such as Denmark, Italy, and Spain contribute smaller but **consistent revenue streams**, making them ideal candidates for targeted upselling and cross-selling campaigns.